c-sanders/BoostAndQtThreads/README.md

 	src/Makefile.am:xxx: warning: '%'-style pattern rules are a GNU make extension
 	autoreconf: automake failed with exit status: 1

-It is stated that the GNU Autotools might generate a message similar to this.
-The 'might' is used, because it depends upon how the `AM_INIT_AUTOMAKE` macro is invoked from within a GNU Autotools project's `configure.ac` file.
+It was stated above that the GNU Autotools might generate a message similar to this.
+The word 'might' is used, because it depends upon how the `AM_INIT_AUTOMAKE` macro is invoked from within a GNU Autotools project's `configure.ac` file.